Reproductive medicine and surgery

 Mr Coats studied medicine at St George’s Hospital in London and undertook specialist training in obstetrics and gynaecology in the South-West of England.
 He completed his MD at the University of Nottingham where his research focussed on the impact of assisted reproduction techniques on pregnancy and specifically the importance of embryo transfer on IVF outcomes.

 He is an experienced hysteroscopic and laparoscopic surgeon.
 He has published his research and written book chapters and presented and won awards at both national and international fertility meetings.
-His special interests include reproductive endocrinology, the menopause, turners syndrome and medical law.
+His special interests include reproductive endocrinology, the menopause, Turner syndrome and medical law.

-Edward Coats has been an ambassador for The Wellbeing of Women Charity for over 10 years and writes and comments regularly for mainstream media.
+Mr Coats has been an ambassador for The Wellbeing of Women Charity for over 10 years and writes and comments regularly for mainstream media.
 He has featured on several TV documentaries for BBC and Channel 4 and has raced to both the North and South Poles.
 Over the years he has also worked internationally as an expedition doctor and leader in the Arctic, Antarctic and Africa.